toptensoftware/flashy/flashy/README.md

 * Install Flashy on both the Windows host and the WSL2 operating system and let it find itself.

-When flashy is launched in a WSL-2 environment with a `/dev/ttyS*` serial port name it will attempt to relaunch itself as a Windows process from where it has access to serial ports.
+When flashy is launched in a WSL-2 environment with a `/dev/ttyS*` serial port name it will attempt to relaunch itself as a Windows process where it does have access to the COM ports.

 For this to work, Flashy needs to be installed as an npm global tool on both the Windows host machine and the WSL guest operating system.

 ie: